xdaichain/easy-staking-contracts/README.md

 The easiest way to make a new deposit is to call the `transfer` function of the STAKE token.

-In order to replenish an existing deposit, the user can call `deposit(uint256 _depositId, uint256 _amount)` function specifying ID of the existing deposit.
-In this case, EasyStaking contract will accrue emission, add the specified `_amount` to the deposit, and reset deposit's timestamp to the current one.
+To replenish an existing deposit, the user can call `deposit(uint256 _depositId, uint256 _amount)` function specifying the ID of the existing deposit.
+In this case, the EasyStaking contract will accrue emission, add the specified `_amount` to the deposit, and reset the deposit's timestamp to the current one.
 This function can be useful for exchanges.

-### Making timed withdrawal
+### Making a timed withdrawal

-To withdraw tokens from the `EasyStaking` contract without fee, a user needs to submit a withdrawal request using `requestWithdrawal(uint256 _depositId)` function.
-After `withdrawalLockDuration` time has elapsed, the user need to call `makeRequestedWithdrawal(uint256 _depositId, uint256 _amount)` within a withdrawal window defined in `withdrawalUnlockDuration`.
-If the user missed the withdrawal window time period, they can repeat the steps (calling `requestWithdrawal` again and then wait for `withdrawalLockDuration` time before calling `makeRequestedWithdrawal`).
+To withdraw tokens from the `EasyStaking` contract without a fee, a user needs to submit a withdrawal request using `requestWithdrawal(uint256 _depositId)` function.
+After `withdrawalLockDuration` time has elapsed, the user must call `makeRequestedWithdrawal(uint256 _depositId, uint256 _amount)` within the withdrawal window defined in `withdrawalUnlockDuration`.
+If the user misses the withdrawal window time period, they can repeat the steps (calling `requestWithdrawal` again and then wait for the `withdrawalLockDuration` time before calling `makeRequestedWithdrawal`).

-The `_amount` parameter allows user to define the amount of tokens to withdraw from their deposit which balance can be got with `balances(address _holder, uint256 _depositId)` public getter.
-The `_amount` can be passed as `0` which means the user wants to withdraw all their tokens with accrued emission.
+The `_amount` parameter allows the user to define the amount of tokens to withdraw from their deposit.
+The balance can be obtained using the `balances(address _holder, uint256 _depositId)` public getter.
+The `_amount` can be passed as `0` which means the user wants to withdraw all of their tokens with accrued emission.

-When withdrawing deposit (fully or partly) the user will receive the specified amount of tokens and accrued emission.
+When withdrawing a deposit (fully or partly) the user will receive the specified amount of tokens and accrued emission.

-### Making instant withdrawal
+### Making an instant withdrawal

 To withdraw tokens from the `EasyStaking` contract immediately, a user needs to call `makeForcedWithdrawal(uint256 _depositId, uint256 _amount)`.
 In this case, the fee will be subtracted from the deposit.

 ### Examples of accruing emission

-There are 2 parts of emission rate:
+There are 2 parts that make up the emission rate:
-1. personal, that is calculated using sigmoid function and depends on the staking period (max 7.5%)
+1. Personal (time-based): Calculated using a sigmoid function based on the staking period and amount of time a deposit is staked (max 7.5%)
-2. general, that is calculated using linear function and depends on the total amount of staked tokens in relation to the total supply of STAKE token (max 7.5%)
+2. General (supply-based): Calculated using a linear function and based on the total amount of staked tokens in relation to the total supply of STAKE tokens (max 7.5%)

+Accrued emissions are calculated for the user (`userShare`), and the remaining accrued amount (15% APR - `userShare`) is sent to the assigned Liquidity Pool (LP) `_liquidityProvidersRewardAddress`.

 Data for examples:
 1. sigmoid function: https://www.desmos.com/calculator/2xtimbnzqw